yannforget/spell-website/content/page/access.md

 We are based in Building NO, level 3 at the campus de la Plaine.
 Detailed information on how to reach the campus can be found [here](https://www.ulb.ac.be/campus/plaine/plan-en.html)

-Campus de la Plaine - Accès 2
+ULB Campus de la Plaine - Accès 2

-(accès 2) - 1050 Bruxelles
+1050 Bruxelles

 #### By public transport